kjayma/surveyor_gui/README.md

 The surveyor gem is used to create surveys by parsing a file written in the Surveyor DSL.
 It does not include a gui for creating surveys, although it does provide a gui for taking surveys.

-It also provides a reporting capability for Surveyor.
+This gem also provides a reporting capability for Surveyor.

 The lack of a gui front-end limits the utility of surveyor for certain applications.